tzhang22/CSPFinalProject/README.md

 ## About Dataset

-Our project works with the “____” data set of information created and maintained by the US Government.
-The data set we used in our investigation is a collection containing a summary for _________.
+Our project works with four US Economic-related data sets, created and maintained by the US Government.

 ## Our Investigation

-As part of our investigation of this data we compare the
+As part of our investigation of this data we compare the Poverty, Taxes, Income, and Employment metrics for each state.

-## Through this investigation of ours we want to help:

--

--

--

--

-# Economic Relation Between States

 ## About Our Analysis